All Share (J203) = 120 870

 A forex broker must be registered and regulated by the country’s financial market regulations to process, clear, and settle traders’ money.

-Regulated brokers are likelier, to be honest and forthright with their customers about handling their money.
+Regulated brokers are likelier to be honest and forthright with their customers about handling their money.
 Moreover, the consequences of breaking the rules are severe.
 Subsequently, the regulation establishes channels of responsibility that safeguard the stability of financial markets.

 The Financial Sector Conduct Authority (FSCA) requires all South African forex brokers and leading stockbrokers to prominently display their regulatory credentials (license number, etc.) on their website’s landing pages.